 A meat dish as simple to prepare as it is delicious

 Next is Spain.
-It was the conquistadors who introduced cows and beef to Peru.
-It’s worth noting that at the start of the Spanish occupation of Peru, beef was expensive (there were very few cows in the country) and its consumption was most definitely restricted to the elite.
+It was the conquistadors who introduced cows and beef.
+It’s worth noting that at the start of the Spanish occupation, beef was expensive (there were very few cows in the country) and its consumption was most definitely restricted to the elite.
 Spaniards are also believed to have first introduced rice to Peru in the early years of the colony.
-But rice in Peru didn’t reach its current-day popularity until the 20th century.
+But rice didn’t reach its current-day popularity until the 20th century.

 Key ingredients from different corners of the world that combine to create something new and characteristic

 The last country and pivotal player of the recipe: China.
 Thousands of Cantonese nationals immigrated to Peru in the mid-nineteenth century to work in agriculture.
 Soon enough the first Chinese takeaway restaurants sprang up in Lima, introducing the wok and the concept of stir-frying.
-These Chinese (and other Asian settlers to Peru) settlers also brought soy sauce, another key ingredient of the dish, and were responsible for popularising the use of rice in Peruvian cuisine.
-We can guess that at some point in the early twentieth century, a bold chef used his or her creativity to take the above ingredient and stir fry them in a wok.
+These Chinese (and other Asian settlers to Peru) settlers also brought soy sauce, another key flavour enhancer of the dish, and were responsible for popularising the use of rice in Peruvian cuisine.
+We can guess that at some point in the early twentieth century, a bold cook used his or her creativity to take the above foods and stir fry them in a wok.
 Voilà, a culinary superstar was born.

 Variations of lomo saltado and a tip from Gastón himself

-The fun thing about cooking is that there are endless variations of every dish, so we’ll give you just a few other ways of using lomo saltado to get your creative juices flowing.
+The fun thing about cooking is that there are endless variations of every plate, so we’ll give you just a few variations on this classic beef stir-fry recipe to get your creative juices flowing.

-The stir fry (with or without potatoes) goes well in a sandwich, can be used to stuff the peppers, is perfect served over risotto, and also used as a filling for empanadas (this last one is very popular in Peru).
 If you’re not keen on beef, you can replace it with strips of cooked chicken breast, cooked fish, or shrimp.
 If you’re on a vegetarian or vegan diet, you don’t have to miss out either.
 Replace the meat with Portobello mushrooms.
-Throw other vegetables like bell peppers, carrot sticks and peas in the mix for variety.
+Serve with chopped vegetables like bell peppers, carrot sticks and peas in the mix for variety.

-Peruvian top chef Gaston Acurio says his secret for the perfect lomo saltado is as follows: marinate half the fries with the beef strips whilst simply frying the others until crunchy so you achieve two types of textures.
-Acurio also suggests preparing lomo saltado without a wok by using a normal frying pan and stir-frying the ingredients in smaller batches, quickly, over very high heat.
+Peruvian top chef Gaston Acurio says his secret for how to cook the perfect lomo saltado is as follows: marinate half the fries with the beef whilst simply frying the others until crunchy so you achieve two types of textures.
+Acurio also suggests cooking without a wok by using a normal frying pan and stir-frying the ingredients in smaller batches, quickly, over very high heat.

 Try it and let us know how it worked out!